-A Journal for Friends & Members of the Section for the Literary Arts & Humanities of the School for Spiritual Science in North America who follow ongoing Section Meetings that originate in California.
+A Journal & Newsletter for Friends & Members of the Section for the Literary Arts & Humanities in North America of the School for Spiritual Science.

 “Friends, the soil is poor.
 We must scatter abundant seed to ensure even a middling harvest.” — Novalis